Lukas-Netz/se-rwth.github.io/_pages/research/Software-Architecture.md

 language and comes with an eclipse-integrated editor.

-On one hand MontiArc is an architecture description language that helps modeling distributed systems by supporting the user with context condition (well-formedness rules) checks and analyses.
+On one hand MontiArc is an architecture description language that helps to model distributed systems by supporting the user with context condition (well-formedness rules) checks and analyses.
 On the other hand MontiArc serves a simulation environment and a code generator to generate simulation components out of MontiArc models.